 The Brooklyn Waldorf School is seeking to fill the following positions.
 If any of the job descriptions below are of interest to you, please fill out our general employment application, as well as provide any other materials requested in the job description.

-About the School:
+About the School

-Since its inception nine years ago the school has been in a period of sustained growth and expansion.
-The 2014-15 academic year will be our fourth at our new permanent location, a historic property known as “Claver Castle” in Bedford Stuyvesant, Brooklyn.
+The Brooklyn Waldorf School provides an extraordinary Waldorf education in an urban environment for children in Parent-Child through Eighth grade Now in its tenth year, BWS is in a period of sustained growth and expansion.
+The 2015-16 academic year will be our fourth at our new permanent location, a historic property known as Claver Castle, in Bedford Stuyvesant, Brooklyn.
 In our beautiful building, we offer the full Waldorf curriculum complete with gym, theater, terrace gardens and outdoor play spaces.
-Our community consists of creative and highly participative parents who support our teachers and administrative staff.
-The Grades program is enriched by special subject teachers in orchestra, chorus, eurythmy, handwork, music, games, Spanish, and Chinese.
-The Brooklyn Waldorf School is a full WECAN member and an AWSNA developing school.
+Our community consists of creative and highly participative parents supporting our teachers and administrative staff.
+The lower school program is enriched by special subject teachers in orchestra, chorus, eurythmy, handwork, woodwork, games, Spanish, and Chinese.
+The Brooklyn Waldorf School is a full WECAN member and an AWSNA Developing school.

 Brooklyn is one of the most exciting and fastest growing cities in America today.
 In the last decade, Brooklyn has become a hotbed of growth in the arts and creative industries.
 While providing easy access to all the incredible cultural assets of Manhattan, Brooklyn offers greater space and peace for new pursuits.
 This has lead to a resurgence in the arts and crafts, innovations in sustainable architecture, roof-top farming, farm-to-table restaurants, and an explosion of small businesses championing local sourcing and diverse, sustainable communities.
 Among Brooklyn’s many nearby treasures are The Brooklyn Museum, The Brooklyn Botanic Gardens and Prospect Park.
 Plentiful public transportation provides a quick trip to Manhattan’s many restaurants, theaters, and museums including The Museum of Modern Art, The Museum of Natural History and The Metropolitan Museum.
 But Brooklyn has grown into it’s own lately, as a progressive city with distinct values from its surrounding boroughs.
 It is in this new Brooklyn that the Brooklyn Waldorf School finds itself perfectly at home, bringing Waldorf education to this dynamic community.